Community Agreements and Code of Conduct

 Contact information for Forum Code of Conduct responders

 The project team and designated facilitators will be on hand to respond to Code of Conduct violations and assist in following the Community Agreements.
-If you witness, suspect, or are the target of a violation of the Code of Conduct at the Forum, contact one of the people in the list provided by the event organizers.
-At events, they are identifiable by distinctive striped lanyards for their badges.
+If you witness, suspect, or are the target of a violation of the Code of Conduct at an event, contact one of the people in the list provided by the event organizers.
+At in-person events, they are identifiable by distinctive striped lanyards for their badges.
+For virtual events, including the Working Meeting, please contact a facilitator member of the project team fromm the list provided.

 The Community Agreements and Code of Conduct were developed through consultation and adaptation of a number of existing sources, including: